 Disbursement of Aid

-The Financial Aid Office runs a process called disbursement in order to release federal and state financial aid to students' accounts at the Bursar's Office.
+Disbursement of aid is when federal and state financial aid is released to your student billing account.
 Typically, financial aid is disbursed just before the term begins, daily during the first week of each semester, and regularly throughout the term.
 You will want to become familiar with SIS (Student Information System) under 'Account Summary' to ensure that all funds that are 'pending' disburse at the correct time and are applied to your account in a timely manner.

 Many times, funds from private scholarships and/or loans will come straight to the University for payment to your account balance.
 If you are expecting private scholarships or other outside aid (private loans, tribal assistance, etc), you'll want to keep track of those disbursements to the University on your own.
 You can view any aid posted to your account in SIS under Account Activity.
-The University is not responsible for tracking aid that has not arrived to the University's Bursar Office.
+The University is not responsible for tracking aid that has not arrived to UW-Green Bay's Student Billing Resources.
 Please contact the awarding organization if your funds have not arrived or have not been disbursed to your account.

 Not sure whether you will be full-time, part-time or dropping credits?
 Offers typically assume full-time enrollment.
 Your aid may be adjusted if your enrollment changes.
 Find out more.